This often includes support for videos, text, PDF, Downloadables, audio files, quizzes, live workshops, and progress reports.

 LearnWorlds is a platform built to host and support your marketing efforts.
 It has a few options which do help set up a solid sales funnel.
-It provides templates that are tested for conversions which gives you a head start when you begin offering your course to the public.
+It provides templates that are tested for conversions which give you a head start when you begin offering your course to the public.

-- Fully white labeled which means you can adjust the logo, style, and theme to match your own brand.
+- Fully white-labeled which means you can adjust the logo, style, and theme to match your own brand.

-- Supports advanced marketing with upsells, cross-sells, irresistible offers, high-converting sales pages, 1-click funnels and customizable checkout experiences
+- Supports advanced marketing with upsells, cross-sells, irresistible offers, high-converting sales pages, 1-click funnels, and customizable checkout experiences

 - This platform provides multilingual support.